The Best Walking Shoes For Women 2023

 Clarks Wave

 Clarks Wave describes the shape of their sole.
 This is the natural shape of your foot when you are walking.
-Your toes are pointed up, your arch is pronounced, and your heel is low to the ground.
-The design of these shoes not only accentuates your natural position but provides great arch support as well.
+Your toes are pointed up, your arch is pronounced, and your heel is low.

 Ortholite Insole